pshi2005/FinlandHeaven/README.md

 A blockchain-based platform that enforces fair, transparent taxation using Ethereum.
 For HackDuke 2016: Code for Good.

 # Inspiration
 Many of the world problems can be solved by enforcing a transparent and efficient taxation system.
-Using Ethereum, we want to enable governments and organizations, especially nonprofits (such as the Community Empowerment Fund), to promotes transparent, fair taxation with smart contracts.
+Using Ethereum, we want to enable governments and organizations, especially nonprofits (such as the Community Empowerment Fund), to promote transparent, fair taxation with smart contracts.

 # What it does
 Using Ether cryptocurrency, we are creating an automated platform for income tax systems, ensuring financial transparency and efficiency, since governments of all levels and organizations (including nonprofits) do not file their own taxes.